-We offer driving assessments to drivers of all ages from 16 if you are in receipt of the Personal Independence Payment (PIP), 17 for others, and there is no upper age limit.
+We offer driving assessments to drivers of all ages (from age 16 if you are in receipt of the Personal Independence Payment (PIP)), 17 years for others, and there is no upper age limit.
 The service is for experienced and learner drivers, or provisional licence holders who have not yet started to learn to drive.
-Our driving assessments take place on our purpose built track, as well as on the public highway.
+Our driving assessments take place on our purpose built track at Walkergate Park, Newcastle upon Tyne (or quiet road areas for Carlisle and Teesside) as well as on the public highway.
 During the assessments we are able to give advice on adaptations that could benefit the driver.

-We offer the drivers advice on getting in and out of the vehicle, and wheelchair stowage if necessary.
+We offer the driver advice on getting in and out of the vehicle, and wheelchair stowage if necessary.
 Also we can provide specialist driving tuition to people after their driving assessment.

 What happens when I arrive?

 On arrival you will be welcomed and introduced to your assessment team.
 The assessment team consists of a Mobility Clinician and Driving Adviser.
-All assessment staff are experienced in the specialty of driving and disability / medical conditions.
-The Mobility Clinicians have professional backgrounds in Occupational Therapy, Nursing or Physiotherapy and our Driving Advisers are Department for Transport Approved Driving Instructors.
+All assessment staff are experienced in the specialty of driving and disability/medical conditions.
+The Mobility Clinicians have professional backgrounds in Occupational Therapy or Physiotherapy and our Driving Advisers are Department for Transport Approved Driving Instructors.

 The assessment team will explain the process of the appointment, and will ask for your consent to the assessment proceeding.